 Carleton is a member of the Minnesota Intercollegiate Athletic Conference which participates in Division III of the NCAA.

 The primary goal of the Carleton Intramural Sports Program is to give Carleton students, faculty and staff the opportunity to enjoy a good recreational athletics program.
 Such a program can provide a balance of activities, further the social and athletic components of a Carleton student's education and enhance the professional lives of faculty and staff.
 The program is designed to encourage dorm-floor participation; athletic activities provides the opportunity to interact in a fun, relaxing, healthy and cooperative environment.
 Similarly, faculty and staff participation is encouraged.
 The intramural program is a great opportunity for all members of the college community to interact in an extra-curricular environment.

 Fall: 3 on 3 Basketball, Ultimate Frisbee, Tennis, Sand Volleyball, Dodgeball, Racquetball

 Winter: Broomball, Indoor Soccer, 5x5 Basketball, Floor Hockey, Racquetball, Squash

 Spring: Soccer, Ultimate Frisbee, Sand Volleyball, Tennis, Softball

 Club Sports Student directed organizations allow interest groups to flourish in the following activities:

-Aikido, Alpine Ski, Badminton, Competitive Dance, Cycling, Equestrian, Field Hockey, Fencing, Ice Hockey, Karate, Lacrosse, Nordic Ski, Rugby, Sailing, Synchronized Swimming, Table Tennis, Tae Kwon Do, Tennis, Ultimate Frisbee, Men's Volleyball, Water Polo.
+Aikido, Alpine Ski, Badminton, Competitive Dance, Cycling, Equestrian, Ice Hockey, Karate, Lacrosse, Nordic Ski, Rugby, Sailing, Synchronized Swimming, Table Tennis, Tae Kwon Do, Tennis, Ultimate Frisbee, Men's Volleyball, Water Polo.